SandyBrand/TheCavesOfOberon/docs/index.md

 #### Cell Blocks

-A simple ëcompressioní strategy has been applied whereby the map is composed out of larger ëblocksí of cells.
+A simple ‚Äòcompression‚Äô strategy has been applied whereby the map is composed out of larger ‚Äòblocks‚Äô of cells.

 These blocks are 8 x 8 cells in dimension.
 And, as each cell is, of course, 8 x 8 pixels, this means a block spans 64 x 64 pixels in total.